- 1-3/4 pounds potatoes (about 4 medium), peeled and cubed

 - 3 tablespoons cold water

-- Stir in cream.
-Combine cornstarch and water until smooth; stir into stew.
-Cook, covered, on high 30 minutes or until thickened.
+- Mix cornstarch and water until smooth; stir into stew.
+Cook, covered, on high until thickened, about 30 minutes.
 Yield: 8 servings.

 "This a great filling stew with lots of flavor!
 The only thing I did different was omit the water later in the recipe, and used regular milk, since I didn't have any 1/2 and 1/2 on hand.
 Mixed the cornstarch with that and it came out perfect!
 Definitely a keeper here!"